timh1203/algorithmDS/femCourses.md

 - **What if you only want the useEffect to run ONLY once?**
 - just insert `[]` in the dependency
 - this is the whole reason behind the dependencies so you don't run into an infinite loop
+- you might need this if you're implementing with a D3 plugin

 ---
 ### Hooks Review and Q&A (6/19/19)